STUDENTS Policy

 24 units

-units of credit meeting state and local graduation requirements provided however
+as units of credit meeting state and local graduation requirements provided

-the quantity and quality of completed student works meets standards applicable
+however the quantity and quality of completed student works meets standards

-to the District’s traditional program.
-(See Policy Virtual Instruction
+applicable to the District’s traditional program.
+(See Policy Virtual Instruction Program).

-in Regulation 2525 may pursue a timely graduation from high school through the
+as defined in Regulation 2525, may pursue a timely graduation from high school

 INSTRUCTIONAL SERVICES Policy